-We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than, an agreement to pay the Sponsor a monthly fee of \$10,000 for office space, utilities and secretarial, and administrative and support services.
+We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than, an agreement to pay Sagara Group, LLC, which is a company controlled by Mr. Gloor, a monthly fee of \$10,000 for office space, utilities and secretarial, and administrative and support services.
 We began incurring these fees on March 23, 2021 and will continue to incur these fees monthly until the earlier of the completion of the Business Combination and our liquidation.

 The underwriters are entitled to a deferred fee of \$0.35 per Unit, or \$11,329,238 in the aggregate.
 The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.
+On May 30, 2023, the underwriters waived their entitlement to receive payment of the deferred underwriting commissions of \$11,329,238, that was to be paid under the terms of the underwriting agreement, in the event of closing of a business combination with Airship AI.